ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 authenticated in that message; there is no explicit or implied value assertion attributed to a message that receives such a verdict.
-A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published assessment by the originating domain for message disposition to inform its mail handling decision for that message.
+A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published assessment by the originating domain for message handling to inform its mail handling decision for that message.
 For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the domain owner.
 Therefore